Vagina and vulva in art: 2015 onwards

-In 2015 Anish Kapoor, a Turner Prize-winning artist, created controversy with his sculpture entitled "Dirty Corner", a "massive steel funnel set in broken stone, placed in the garden of the...Palace of Versailles", which he claims is a depiction of the vagina of the former Queen of France.
+In 2015, Anish Kapoor, a Turner Prize-winning artist, created controversy with his sculpture entitled "Dirty Corner", a "massive steel funnel set in broken stone, placed in the garden of the...Palace of Versailles", which he claims is a depiction of the vagina of the former Queen of France.

 The streetart project Clitorosity, started by Laura Kingsley with her chalk drawings of the clitoris in public places, is a "community-driven effort to celebrate the full structure of the clitoris", that has since spread to almost 100 cities.

-In 2018, British artist Laura Dodsworth created a book and corresponding documentary which featured 100 photographs of vaginas.
-The book, named 'Womanhood' showed each woman vagina alongside her personal story.
-It featured the stories of trans women, women who had suffered female genital mutilation, women who had given birth and women who had been sexually assaulted. she decided to do the project after her success with men in 'Manhood' and wanted to give the same voice the men had but for women.
+In 2018, British artist Laura Dodsworth created a book and corresponding documentary which featured 100 photographs of vulvas.
+The book, named 'Womanhood' showed each woman's vulva alongside her personal story.
+It featured the stories of trans women, women who had suffered female genital mutilation, women who had given birth and women who had been sexually assaulted.
+She decided to do the project after her success with men in 'Manhood' and wanted to give the same voice the men had but for women.

 "Pynk", a 2018 song by Janelle Monáe, featured a music video in which the dancers wore distinctive pink vulva trousers.

+In 2018, artist Kate Frazer Rego exhibited "Labia Series: A Fresh Look at the Feminine", a collection of wall-mounted vulvic sculptures made from fabric and found objects, in New Bedford, Massachusetts.